-1958 27 MHz taken away from hams and the Citizens Radio Service created.
+• 27 MHz taken away from hams and the Citizens Radio Service created.

-1959 Amateur Electronic Supply starts demo's of new equipment at MRAC meetings.
-Members go on a field trip to the Hallicrafters plant.
+- Amateur Electronic Supply starts demo's of new equipment at MRAC meetings.

+- Members go on a field trip to the Hallicrafters plant.

+- U.S. hams get an additional 50 KHz at top end of 20 meters.

-Alaska becomes the 49th state.
+- Alaska becomes the 49th state.

-Hawaii becomes the 50th state.
+- Hawaii becomes the 50th state.

-Castro takes over Cuba as dictator.
+- Castro takes over Cuba as dictator.

-Americas first 7 astronauts are selected.
+- America's first 7 astronauts are selected.

-U.S. hams get an additional 50 Kc at top end of 20 meters.

-1960 MRAC still runs Civil Defense Emergency drills.
-July-The first moonbounce 2 way contact takes place.

-The U.S. signs a treaty with Japan to defend them against future attacks.
-U.S. builds first bases in Japan.

-President Kennedy commits the U.S. to putting a man on the moon.

-U2 spy plane is shot down over Russia.

-U.S. launches 1st reconnaissance satellite.

-FDA approves the 1st contraceptive pills, \$10 per months supply.

-The U.S. atomic sub "Triton" circumnavigates the globe in 84 days, 30,708 miles.
+- MRAC still runs Civil Defense Emergency drills. - July-The first moonbounce 2 way contact takes place. - The U.S. signs a treaty with Japan to defend them against future attacks.
+U.S. builds first bases in Japan. - President Kennedy commits the U.S. to putting a man on the moon. - U2 spy plane is shot down over Russia. - U.S. launches 1st reconnaissance satellite. - FDA approves the 1st contraceptive pills, \$10 per months supply. - The U.S. atomic sub "Triton "circumnavigates the globe in 84 days, 30,708 miles.

-1961 December 12 - OSCAR 1, the first amateur radio satellite and the first nongovernment sponsored satellite is launched.

-60th anniversary of Marconi's first transatlantic wireless communication between England and Newfoundland.
-President Kennedy creates the "Peace Corps".

-Russia puts the first man into space.

-Congress passes a bill making it a Federal crime to hijack a airplane or ship.
-The Berlin wall is built.

-The 1st U.S. military companies arrive in South Vietnam.
+- December 12 OSCAR 1, the first amateur radio satellite and the first non-government sponsored satellite is launched. - 60th anniversary of Marconi's first transatlantic wireless communication between England and Newfoundland. - President Kennedy creates the "Peace Corps". - Russia puts the first man into space. - Congress passes a bill making it a Federal crime to hijack an airplane or ship. - The Berlin wall is built. - The 1st U.S. military companies arrive in South Vietnam.

-1962 John Glenn makes his famous orbits around the earth in Friendship 7.
-The event was televised on TV and watched by 135 million Americans.

-June-OSCAR 2, the second amateur radio satellite is launched.

-The first privately owned satellite "Telstar" relays TV programs.

-U.S. blockades Russian ships delivering missiles, from reaching Cuba.
+- John Glenn makes his famous orbits around the earth in Friendship 7.
+The event was televised on TV and watched by 135 million Americans. - June-OSCAR 2, the second amateur radio satellite is launched. - The first privately owned satellite "Telstar" relays TV programs. - U.S. blockades Russian ships delivering missiles, from reaching Cuba.
 The U.S. threatens to invade Cuba not knowing that the Russians already had 12 small nuclear missiles already in Cuba.
 The Russians fortunately back down.